mozilla/pkipolicy/rootstore/policy.md

 CA operations MUST at all times be in accordance with the applicable CP and CPS.

-CAs MUST maintain a certificate hierarchy such that the included certificate does not directly issue end-entity certificates to customers (i.e. the included certificate signs intermediate issuing certificates), as described in section 6.1.7 of the [Baseline Requirements][BRs].
+CA operators MUST maintain a certificate hierarchy such that the included certificate does not directly issue end-entity certificates to customers (i.e. the included certificate signs intermediate issuing certificates), as described in section 6.1.7 of the [Baseline Requirements][BRs].

-CAs MUST maintain current best practices to prevent algorithm attacks against certificates.
+CA operators MUST maintain current best practices to prevent algorithm attacks against certificates.
 As such, all new certificates MUST have a serial number greater than zero, containing at least 64 bits of output from a CSPRNG.